 I love everything about fandoms.
 Since I was a kid, I immersed myself into these worlds.
-I spent hours in our basement acting out scenes from Digimon, Sailor Moon, and pretty much anything on Toonami.
-Most of the time, I was alone creating my own worlds to play in.
+I spent hours in our basement acting out scenes from Pokemon, Digimon, Sailor Moon, Cardcaptor Sakura, and pretty much anything on Toonami.
+I was happy to create my own worlds to play in.

 Fandoms have always been important to me.
 On my podcast Hope of All Trades, I love analyzing fandom trends and how they affect the show.
 I’ve always loved the sense of community in fandoms.
 Most of my closest friends were formed over a love of a show or movie.

 I’ve witnessed firsthand the power of fandom.
 I worked for several years with the Harry Potter Alliance.
 It’s a humanitarian organization using prominent themes in Harry Potter to promote social activism.
 I watched the Potterheads raise enough money to send five cargo planes of supplies to Haiti after the major earthquake there, send books to a youth village in Rwanda for children who survived the genocide, and smaller campaigns where you try to do something nice for a person to better their day.
 Fandoms can change the world.
 Look at the top grossing movies of all time.
 Many of them are superhero movies.
 We’re moving into a golden age where being a nerd is cool, and fandoms have power.